 I lowered my voice and leaned down.
 “It was better than we thought it would be.”

-I had a flashback then, not my first of the day, to Jakob’s fist digging into my hair as he fucked me sideways.
-An echo of the orgasm he’d given me rolled through me, causing a full-body shudder.
+I had a flashback then, not my first of the day, to Jakob fisting my hair as he fucked me sideways.
+An echo of the orgasm he’d given me rolled through my core, causing a full-body shudder.

-Nina dropped my arm.
+Nina noticed and dropped my arm.
 “Holy shit.
 That good?”

 I nodded, expression grim.
 “That good.”

 Which was why instead of trying to reign my temper in earlier, I’d let it run wild.
-I was worried that if I forgot, even for a second, that Jakob was a first-class asshole, I would have ended up in some janitor’s closet at Magnolia, pinned to a wall of shelves as he dicked me brainless.
+I was worried that if I forgot, even for a second, who Jakob really was, I would have ended up in some janitor’s closet at Magnolia, pinned to a wall of shelves as he dicked me brainless for the second time in less than 24 hours.

-“Are you going to see him again?” she asked.
+“Are you going to see him again?”
+Nina asked.

 “Not if I can help it,” I said.
 “It was a one-time thing.
 Can we stop talking about it?”